 Another problem is that it’s hard to add in ideas to previously outlined ideas when using handwriting.
 This is solved by either creating spaces, or using digital notes.

-To solve this, I usually combine this technique to other ones presented in this guide.
+That said, I usually combine this technique to other ones presented in this guide.
 More like a freestyle way of taking notes.

 #2: QEC Method – Best Note-Taking Method for Reasoning and Concepts